cmekik/pyClarion/tutorial/notes.md

 cl.feature("compositor2#compositor.acs/mov.temp")
 ```

+### Naming Conventions

+Words within identifiers should be delimited by `'-'`.
+Using `'/'` as a delimiter should be viewed as a signal that a path is being referenced, as with composite features discussed above.
+Underscores can also be used.
+In this case the whole sequence joined by the underscore should be interpreted as one token.
+Dots should be reserved for composite URIs.

+`Process` objects defined in the library exposing their own feature spaces follow this convention.

 ## Controlling Agent Behavior

-The two main ways to control agent behavior is to inject activations (i.e., stimulus) into the agent or to control the flow of activations (e.g., through fixed rules).
+The two main ways to control agent behavior is to inject activations (i.e., stimulus) into the agent, to control the flow of activations (e.g., through fixed rules).

 ### Activation-setting

-Some modules, like the `Stimulus` module, may provide APIs dedicated to receiving external input.
+Some modules, like the `Receptors` module, may provide interfaces dedicated to receiving external input.

 It is also possible to directly set module outputs through the `Module.output` property.